Diacetyl Lab Accreditation Fix Ok’d

-By a majority vote following a public hearing, the following revisions to a Title 8 safety order have been adopted by the Cal/OSH Standards Board.
-They have been approved by the Office of Administrative Law and now are in the California Code of Regulations.
-FED-OSHA DIRECT FINAL RULE — HEAD PROTECTION: Revisions to General Industry … Read More »
+By a majority vote following a public hearing, the following revision to a Title 8 safety order has been adopted by the Cal/OSH Standards Board.
+It has been approved by the Office of Administrative Law and now is in the California Code of Regulations.
+LABORATORY ACCREDITATION FOR DIACETYL ANALYSIS: Revisions to General Industry Safety Orders … Read More »

 This content is only available to premium subscribers.
 Please login here log in